zhijiee/url_shortener_django/README.md

 # URL Shortener

-This is a short project created to understand how to use Django and React.
-It uses Django RESTFRAMEWORK as backend and React as frontend.
+This is a short MVP project created to understand how to use Django REST framework, React and Postgresql.

 - Django Backend
 - React Frontend
+- Postgresql Database

 ## Setup